OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

 ## Derived columns
 Another processing pattern that you might have is to create new columns based on operations on other columns.
 To use this option, `filter_ukb.py` must be run with the optional argument `--derived_columns True`.

 The `derived_columns.py` file is used to specify the operations used to create columns.
-The file included contains some common options (note that the required columns must be in the downloaded file, which may be the source of errors).
+The file included contains some common options (note that the required columns must be in the downloaded file - if they're not, there will be error messages).

 For example, there are (confusingly) three columns corresponding to date of death: `40001-0.0`, `40001-1.0` and `40001-2.0`.
 It makes sense that the earliest of these is the date of death.
 To do this, open `derived_columns.py` and under the `DERIVED_COLUMNS` dictionary add: